luciusmagn/lambdas-and-logos/book.typ

 ] This constraint makes programs easier to reason about, test, and parallelize.
 We'll delve deeper into functional programming in its dedicated chapter.

-Logic programming represents perhaps the most purely declarative approach to programming.
-Instead of describing a sequence of operations or defining functions, logic programming involves stating facts and rules, then making queries about what can be deduced from them.
-The language implementation handles the details of how to search for solutions.
+*Logic programming* is a more purely declarative approach to programming than even FP.
+Instead of describing a sequence of operations or defining functions, LP involves stating facts and rules, then making queries about what can be deduced from them.
+The language implementation handles the details of how to search for solutions.#footnote[
+    Logic programming languages are typically not very fast.
+That didn't stop people from writing bigger pieces of software in them.
+The first version of Erlang was written in Prolog, however, it was later rewritten.
+]

-Prolog, created in 1972 by Alain Colmerauer and Philippe Roussel, is the most widely known logic programming language.#footnote[
+Prolog, created in 1972 by Alain Colmerauer#footnote[
+    I am sorry Alain, but I have never been able to pronounce your surname correctly ] and Philippe Roussel, is the most widely known logic programming language.#footnote[
     But it's not the only one!
 You can also check out Mercury.
 ] Let's examine our earlier Prolog example in more detail: